Or for more information:

 When formulating your plan, you should take into consideration:

-• What information needs to be shared? – High-level executives, senior leaders, and team leaders will need different information from your team members, for example.
+• What information needs to be shared? – High-level executives, senior leaders, and team leaders will need different information barriers from your team members, for example.

 • How often should it be shared? – Do stakeholders need daily, weekly or monthly updates?
 Or none at all?